 IMMIGRATION CLINIC

-This is the first and only dedicated in-house immigration clinic in the state of Georgia.
+This is the first and only dedicated in-house Immigration Clinic in the state of Georgia.

+The Georgia State Law Immigration Clinic opened in January 2020 to help address the need for lawyers with experience in immigration matters across the state.
 The Immigration Clinic focuses on removal defense.
-Students provide representation for low-income non-citizens appearing in immigration court, including individuals detained by Immigration and Customs Enforcement (ICE).
+Students provide representation for low-income non-citizens appearing in Immigration Court, including individuals detained by U.S. Immigration and Customs Enforcement (ICE).

 Client Information

-Cases for the Immigration Clinic are referred by our community partners.
+Court cases for the Immigration Clinic are referred by our community partners.
 The Immigration Clinic generally provides removal defense for individuals in removal proceedings in the Atlanta and Stewart Immigration Courts.
 Case types may include asylum and related forms of relief, cancellation of removal, and bond.

 The Immigration Clinic is a six credit-hour graded experiential course, where second- and third-year law students learn both in the classroom and through working on real cases for non-citizens in removal proceedings.
 Immigration Clinic students will: